Spring Boot Pre-Interview Guide Comprehensive Assignment: Marketplace REST API — Spring Boot 4 · Kotlin 2.3

 • Tech stack and rationale for choices

-• How to access API documentation
+• How to reach API documentation

-• Project structure description
+• Project structure overview

-3. Submit the Repository URL
+3. Submit the repository URL

-Single Module
+Single module

-# Local execution (H2)
+# Local (H2)

 ./gradlew bootRun --args='--spring.profiles.active=local'

-# Docker Compose execution
+# Docker Compose

 docker-compose up -d

-# Local execution (H2)
+# Local (H2)

 ./gradlew :marketplace-api:bootRun --args='--spring.profiles.active=local'

-# JAR build
+# Build the runnable JAR

 ./gradlew :marketplace-api:bootJar

-# Docker Compose execution
+# Docker Compose

 docker-compose up -d